Be-Like/my-stock-watcher/README.md

 ### Q&A
 If you have questions, issues, or suggestions feel free to open a new issue and I will respond as soon as I can.

-### Chrome Web Store
-I plan to release this in the Chrome Web Store.
-I am waiting on approval and will post the link here and in the description once it is available there.

 ### Disclaimer
 The API used to get the stock information only provides updated information during market hours; and may not be as real time as professional tools used by stock brokers.

-Though, from my experience with it, the information is pretty accurate.